-In today’s era of seamless economic and social engagement that transcends nationalities, political boundaries and geographical distance, MWH is truly one global community.
+In today’s era of seamless economic and social engagement that transcends nationalities, political boundaries and geographical distance, MWH, now part of Stantec is truly one global community.
 We are a 24-hour-per-day enterprise.
 Distances are collapsing.
 Globalization is going forward.
 We are better, stronger and more capable because of the blending of cultures, work ethic, intellect and education – and together we accept our solemn responsibility.

 Our goal is to remain the gold standard of the water and natural resources sectors – where engineering and construction are only part of what we do.